Alcohol Use Disorder (AUD) In Ohio | What Is AUD?

 Alcohol Use Disorder Risks

 The short- and long-term risks and health conditions linked with alcohol use disorder are severe and varied.
-Some of the most important consequences to consider include:

 Risk Of Severe Injury Or Death

-AUDs are strongly associated with alcohol-related deaths and severe or lasting injuries, which can be caused by motor vehicle accidents, homicides, suicide, and alcohol poisoning/overdose.
+AUD is strongly associated with alcohol-related deaths and severe or lasting injuries, which can be caused by motor vehicle accidents, homicides, suicide, and alcohol poisoning/overdose.

 Legal Or Financial Jeopardy